$200 Find Cheap Flights from Detroit to Europe - Compare and Save

 The average price of all round-trip flights from Detroit Metropolitan Wayne County Airport to Europe clicked on KAYAK for each day over the last 12 months.

-When flying from Detroit to Europe, you should consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
-For your return to Detroit, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+When flying from Detroit to Europe, you should consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
+For your return to Detroit, you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.

 How far in advance should I book a flight from Detroit Metropolitan Wayne County Airport to Europe?